-Maui is Different than the Mainland
+Maui is different from the mainland.

 Where you buy not only affects the home’s current and future value, but it also affects your lifestyle.
 Your agent will be able to conduct a more targeted home search if you outline your preferences in neighborhoods and nearby amenities.
-Here’s a checklist of items you should consider and communicate to your real estate agent.
+Here’s a checklist of items you should consider and communicate to your real estate agent:

 - Proximity to the airport

-- Proximity to restaurants and retail
+- Proximity to restaurants, shops and beaches

 - Health care facilities